ricknois/ricknois/README.md

 ## Hi! 👋

-Hi, my name is Henrique Sousa I'm studying to become a fullstack Developer
+Hi, my name is Henrique Sousa I'm a fullstack Developer

-- :blue_heart: Techs: Java, Html, CSS, JavaScript and others
+- :blue_heart: Techs: Java, Html, CSS, JavaScript, React and others
-- :books: Studying IT management and fullstack development
+- :books: Graduated in IT management and fullstack development

 ---